alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 to update:
 - shutdown your servlet container
-- unzip the updater zip into your OpenCms webapp: this will replace your WEB-INF/lib/opencms.jar so it is a good idea to do a backup of this file.
+- unzip the updater zip into your OpenCms webapp: this will replace your WEB-INF/lib/opencms.jar and another jar files so it is a good idea to do a backup of this folder.
 - enable the wizard:
   set the 'wizard.enabled' property in your WEB-INF/config/opencms.properties to 'true'.
 - start your servlet container